-Scouts launch Their Search for new Lead Volunteer in
+Scouts Launch Search for new Lead Volunteer in (INSERT TOWN/CITY NAME)

 Scouts in (INSERT GROUP NAME), known within Scouting as (INSERT DISTRICT NAME), have launched their search for a community hero to lead them for the next five years.
 Do you know the next Lead Volunteer?
-Could it be you?
+Could it be you, or someone you know?

 Scouts offers opportunities for young people from 4 to 18, and the adventures offered are created by a talented group of (INSERT NUMBER OF VOLUNTEERS) across our local area.
-As District Lead Volunteer you will take on the challenge of leading, supporting and facilitating these volunteers to create well-rounded young people, developing their skills for life.
+Our new District Lead Volunteer will take on the challenge of leading, supporting and facilitating these volunteers to create well-rounded young people, developing their skills for life will be faced head-on.

-IT NEEDS SOMETHING HEAR ABOUT WHAT THE INDIVIDUAL WILL GET OUT OF IT
+Not only will our new volunteer7 feel good knowing how they’re helping the young people of (INSERT TOWN/CITY) they will gain skills that will help them in their life, or even in the workplace.
+Skills for life isn’t exclusive to the young people of Scouts!
+The new found confidence will mean the Lead Volunteer is able to evidence their advanced social skills and team work ability developed within their role.
+Combined with finessed leadership and management skills the Lead Volunteer will have an abundance of experience in line management to use to be able to shout about from the rooftops.

 Through fun, activities and adventures, Scouts offers a youth provision that is known worldwide, but the benefits aren’t just for the young people.
-In this role you’ll develop your leadership skills with training, be able to evidence your commitment to the supporting the local community and create a wider social network for you to thrive in…all while having fun.
+In this role leadership skills will be developed with training, offering evidence of commitment to the supporting the local community and create a wider social network to thrive in…all while having fun.

 [INSERT NAME] the outgoing lead volunteer thoroughly enjoyed their time in role and had the following to say to their replacement “[INSERT QUOTE]”.

-As a motivating and inspirational leader, you will help shape Scouting in our local area.
-You’ll be able to channel your enthusiasm into creating and implement strategies and share your love for teamwork with other volunteers.
+As a motivating and inspirational leader, the newly appointment Lead Volunteer will help shape Scouting in our local area, channeling enthusiasm into creating and implementing strategies and share their love for teamwork with other volunteers.

 Did you know that 79% of adult volunteers in Scouting volunteer because they enjoy it and 70% feel like they have a positive impact?
 If you’re able to supply the time, we can supply the fun.